binarytrails-ai/aiagent-workshop/docs/docs/01-lab-1-using_github_models.md

 Navigate to the `notebooks/semantic-kernel-basic/function_calling.ipynb` notebook in your code repository to start this lab.

-This lab will guide you through using Semantic Kernel to call and orchestrate functions, both semantic and native.
+This lab will guide you through using Semantic Kernel to call and orchestrate functions.

 **Objectives:**